Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 ***Dog Wagner***

-“I’m just saying, it was a shitty fuckin’ disguise, brother!
-Ain’t no Chehnash if he shakes the deck like that when he walks.”
+"I’m just saying, it was a shitty fuckin’ disguise, brother!
+Ain’t no Chehnash if he shakes the deck like that when he walks."

 On Dog’s screen, Nofl spread his hands delicately.
 Dog had called forward to lambast the little gray bastard the moment they were within superluminal wake range of Cimbrean and had waved politely to the system’s watchdog, the Gaoian strike ship *Racing Thunder*.

-*“Dog, Dog, Dog.
+*"Dog, Dog, Dog.
 I never met him myself.
 How was I supposed to know?
-His reputation said Chehnash, so…”*
+His reputation said Chehnash, so…"*

-“Oh, so you didn’t fuckin’ vet your courier?”
+"Oh, so you didn’t fuckin’ vet your courier?"

-*”How was I supposed to?
+*"How was I supposed to?
 The Contact on Perfection went dark immediately after the Hunter attack over there.
 Nobody’s heard from them in more than a year.
-They were probably eaten.”*
+They were probably eaten."*

-“There are other fuckin’ contacts, brother.
-Thousands of the fuckers.”
+"There are other fuckin’ contacts, brother.
+Thousands of the fuckers."

-*”Oh yes!”* Nofl nodded agreeably. *“Yes, yes, and they’re all scrambling to fill the void that* ***The*** *Contact has left.
-It’s all very… unstable.”*
+*"Oh yes!"* Nofl nodded agreeably. *"Yes, yes, and they’re all scrambling to fill the void that* ***The*** *Contact has left.
+It’s all very… unstable."*

 Dog rubbed his stubble.
-“More unstable than sending me to meet a Jamaican whose idea of a Chehnash disguise is fuckin’ Sith robes and some springy stilt boot things?
-Brother, that guy’s *scary*.”
+"More unstable than sending me to meet a Jamaican whose idea of a Chehnash disguise is fuckin’ Sith robes and some springy stilt boot things?
+Brother, that guy’s *scary*."

-*”He delivered the package, didn’t he? …What’s a Jamaican?
-I thought you said he’s human.”*
+*"He delivered the package, didn’t he? …What’s a Jamaican?
+I thought you said he’s human."*

-“Brother, I don’t even have the fuckin’ time to explain Jamaica.
-They’re the humans other humans think are oddballs.”
+"Brother, I don’t even have the fuckin’ time to explain Jamaica.
+They’re the humans other humans think are oddballs."

 Nofl quirked his head and blinked slowly.
-Corti did that when they were being consciously patient. *”But he* ***did*** *deliver the package.”*
+Corti did that when they were being consciously patient. *"But he* ***did*** *deliver the package."*

 Dog relented and sighed.
 Even he wasn’t really sure why he was venting over his unnerving encounter with *’Dread’*.
 The guy had just left him with a pervasive sense of being creeped out that he needed to be rid of.
 He picked up his paddle-ball on the grounds that it might just annoy the tiny Area 51-lookin’ fuckstick and nodded grudgingly.
-“Yeah, yeah.
+"Yeah, yeah.
 All professional, too.
-I got it right here.”
+I got it right here."

-*”And he didn’t ask what was in it?”*
+*"And he didn’t ask what was in it?"*

-“Don’t think that guy’s much interested in anything more than bein’ angry at fuckin’ *everything*, brother…” Dog looked up as his room chimed. “…Okay, we’re about twenty out.
+"Don’t think that guy’s much interested in anything more than bein’ angry at fuckin’ *everything*, brother…" Dog looked up as his room chimed. "…Okay, we’re about twenty out.
 I better go be all captainly.
 You get your skinny gray ass up to *Armstrong*, though how the blue fuck yer gonna smuggle this package back down dirtside is beyond me.
-CCS border force have got the tightest fuckin’ pucker I ever heard of.”
+CCS border force have got the tightest fuckin’ pucker I ever heard of."

-*”They’re only* ***really*** *interested in jump beacons.
-Which makes sense, I suppose: They don’t want Hunters to get past the shield.”*
+*"They’re only* ***really*** *interested in jump beacons.
+Which makes sense, I suppose: They don’t want Hunters to get past the shield."*

-“Shit, no.”
+"Shit, no."

-*”Trust me, the border is much more permeable for everything that isn’t a jump beacon”*
+*"Trust me, the border is much more permeable for everything that isn’t a jump beacon"*

-“Hey, yer the one takin’ the risk brother.
+"Hey, yer the one takin’ the risk brother.
 I just went and picked up yer mail.
-I’ll see you ASAP, and remember; you pay first.”
+I’ll see you ASAP, and remember; you pay first."

-*“Yes, yes, yes…”*
+*"Yes, yes, yes…"*

 ___